deGov/degov_base_theme/README.md

 # README #

-This is the theme repository for deGov Ressortmaster based on deGov Drupal distribution
+This is the base theme the deGov Drupal distribution